-In 2016-2017, the WSU Provost's Office, Academic Outreach & Innovation, and WSU Libraries partnered to support faculty members who wanted to transition their courses to use open educational resources and other affordable materials.
-This page summarizes those projects as well as others that are known to WSU Libraries.
+In 2016-2020, the WSU Provost's Office, Academic Outreach & Innovation, and WSU Libraries partnered to support faculty members who wanted to transition their courses to use open educational resources and other affordable materials.
+This page summarizes some of these projects as well as others that are known to WSU Libraries.
 The goal is to provide examples for other faculty members who may be interested in doing similar work.
-Prior to March 1, 2018, WSU faculty may also apply for an Affordable Learning Grant to conduct their own course redesigns.

 Carrie Cuttler (WSU Department of Psychology) developed an open textbook for PSYCH 312: Research Methods in Psychology (3rd American edition).
 She developed her text from previous open editions by Rajiv Jhangiani (Kwantlen Polytechnic University), I-Chant Chiang (Quest University Canada), Paul C. Price, and Dana C. Leighton.
 Cuttler used Pressbooks to provide her students with access to this text.

 Lee Daffin created an open textbook for PSYCH 328: Principles of Behavior Analysis and Modification.
 He vetted the text with students in fall 2017 and developed a new edition using the feedback that he received.
 The text is hosted in Pressbooks.

 In 2018-2019, Daffin also created the text Motivation for PSYCH 470.